JessicaML/ScienceMotion-Static/README.md

 ## Goals

-- To create something as fun as MTV or Sesame Street to look at, that teaches the concepts of high-school level science concepts.
+- To create something as fun as MTV or Sesame Street to look at, that teaches the concepts of high-school level science.

 - To get users to view and enjoy our animations - from high-school students, to retired dads to freelance bird-watching experts.